FLASH SALE: Save up to $40 OFF the Go Chicago Pass! Sale ends Sunday, July 21st, 2019. Follow the link for details.

 Another thing worth mentioning is that the Grand Tour is closed until winter.
 I found that a bit strange.
 I don’t think most travelers would expect it since winter tends to be a little less busy for tourism.
 At $52.95, the Grand Tour is one of the better value options included on the pass, so it might be a bit of a letdown to discover it isn’t available during your summer visit.
 You can still tour the South Shore and North Side individually, though.

 - First-time visitors – If it’s your first time in the Windy City, you’re probably going to want to do a lot of sightseeing.
-The city’s biggest attractions are all on the Go Chicago Card, so there’s a good chance that the pass will offer you some pretty nice value.
+The city’s biggest attractions are all on the Go Chicago Pass, so there’s a good chance that the pass will offer you some pretty nice value.

-- Travelers on a sightseeing mission – The Go Chicago Card is most attractive for those who want to do a lot of sightseeing in a short amount of time.
+- Travelers on a sightseeing mission – The Go Chicago Pass is most attractive for those who want to do a lot of sightseeing in a short amount of time.
 If you’re likely to visit 2 or 3 attractions per day, this pass will be right up your alley.
-Again, with the Go Chicago Card, you can visit as many attractions as you like each day the pass is active.
+Again, with the Go Chicago Pass, you can visit as many attractions as you like each day the pass is active.
 You’re only limited by the number of hours in the day and the length of time you want to spend at each attraction.

 - Sightseers who enjoy a relaxed pace – If the idea of visiting several attractions per day doesn’t sound appealing, then an unlimited sightseeing pass probably isn’t for you.
 Maybe you prefer to spend a day sightseeing and then take a day off.
 Maybe you’re the type who likes to take your time at each attraction.
-Either way, you probably won’t get great value from the Go Chicago Card.
+Either way, you probably won’t get great value from the Go Chicago Pass.
 Rather than an all-inclusive pass, you may want to check out the Chicago Explorer Pass or the Chicago CityPASS instead.

-- Travelers on a super-tight budget – The Go Chicago Card can save you a lot of money on sightseeing, but it’s not free.
+- Travelers on a super-tight budget – The Go Chicago Pass can save you a lot of money on sightseeing, but it’s not free.
 If your budget for this trip is extremely limited, skip the pass and look for some free things to do instead.

 Activate your pass early in the morning – Your pass is activated once you visit your first attraction.
 Whether you start at 8 AM or 4 PM, that counts as your first day.
 To make the most of that first day, I recommend activating your pass early in the morning.